Coronavirus information for staff and students

 The Foreign and Commonwealth Office’s (FCO) latest travel advice is that there should be no non-essential travel to mainland China and advises against all travel to Hubei Province.
 Staff and students, therefore, should not travel to China before the end of February or until the FCO advice changes.
 We will continue to monitor FCO advice and will review the situation following 10 February when many Chinese businesses are currently due to reopen following an extended public holiday.

-It is important to state that the NHS is very extremely well-prepared and used to managing infections, and Public Health England has stressed that there is not a high risk to the public.
+It is important to state that the NHS is prepared and used to managing infections, and Public Health England has stressed that there is not a high risk to the public.
 However, on campus we are asking you to familiarise yourself with the latest advice from Public Health England.

 This is a fast-moving situation and I and senior colleagues are reviewing our response and guidance on a daily basis – which means we will issue further updates.
 We will continue to carry out our normal teaching and other activities as normal while taking regular advice.